vadopolski/iron-workman/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://slinky.dev/docs/installation/).
+You can learn more in the [Slinky Create React App documentation](https://slinky.dev/docs/installation/).

 To learn React, check out the [React documentation](https://reactjs.org/).